BU-ISCIII/relecov-platform/relecov_documentation/markdown_files/configuration.md

 ![show_metadata_delete](img/show_metadata_delete.png)

 As you see there is a Warning message indicating that this action cannot be reverted.
 Once it is deleted it cannot be recover.

 To define new fields, repeat the definition process again.

 # Annotation

-Annotation file for virus organism in a **gff** format is required when loading variant long table, later on.
+The last step for configuration is to upload a file which contains the virus annotation.

-You can upload the annotation file, in gff format that you need for you project.
-For your convenience we have stored on the "conf" folder named "NC_045512.2.gff".
+This file must be in a **gff** format, that you can upload your own or use the virus annotation that is stored in the "conf" folder named "NC_045512.2.gff".

-For uploading this file or the one you need select **Virues Annotation** from the Configuation menu.
+For uploading the file, select **Virues Annotation** from the Configuation menu.
 ![show_form_annotations](img/form_annotations.png)

 Select the file and submit your request.